 Where to see the lights

 The best places to see the northern lights are Alaska and northern Canada, but visiting these vast, open expanses is not always easy.
-Norway and northern Scandinavia also offer excellent vantage points.
+Norway, Sweden and Finland also offer excellent vantage points.
 During periods of particularly active solar flares, the lights can be seen as far south as the top of Scotland and even northern England.
 [A Guide for Watching Earth's Auroras]

 When to see the lights